longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 -------

 ### There are four Java classes related to the use of sensors on the Android platform.
 List them and explain the purpose of each.
-The four Java classes related to the use of sensors on the Android platform areL
+The four Java classes related to the use of sensors on the Android platform are:
 * Sensor: Provides methods to identify which capabilities are available for a specific sensor.
 * SensorManager: Provides methods for registering sensor event listeners and calibrating sensors.
 * SensorEvent: Provides raw sensor data, including information regarding accuracy.